open-xchange/appsuite-middleware/documentation/administration/usercopy_tool.md

 General
 =======

-The user copy tool was introduced to copy a user along with her private data to another context.
+The user copy tool was introduced to copy a user along with his private data to another context.
 The tool is very limited in its functionality and not usually supposed to be used as part of normal user liefecycle management.
 Typically one would remove the former user afterwards, after verifying data completeness and integrity.
-For the same reason - data completeness and integrity might not fulfill expectations or is not fully given due to a defect - the tool does not perform any data deletion on its own.
+For the same reason, that data completeness and integrity might neither fulfill expectations nor is fully given due to a defect, the tool does not perform any data deletion on its own.

 Installation
 ------------

-The feature is devided into an administration plugin package, a SOAP interface and a command line tool.
+The feature is divided into an administration plugin package, a SOAP interface and a command line tool.

 * The plugin is contained in package `open-xchange-admin-user-copy`.
 The package provides an RMI interface and the `usercopy` CLI.
 See its [manpage](../command_line_tools/user/usercopy.html) for synopsis.
 * The SOAP interface is contained in `open-xchange-admin-soap-usercopy`.
 It provides a service endpoint `/webservices/OXUserCopyService`.
 WSDL can be obtained under `/webservices/OXUserCopyService?wsdl`.